 What to expect?

 At The Grove Dental Rouse Hill, we provide a number of services to ensure the best outcome for your gums and overall oral health.
 This includes a commitment to practising and encouraging all forms of preventative dentistry to ensure our patients avoid the risk of developing gum disease.
-Dr Britt strongly believes that there are two not-so-secret weapons in the battle against gum disease:
+We strongly believe that there are two not-so-secret weapons in the battle against gum disease:

 - Good oral hygiene.
 That means brushing your teeth for two minutes at least twice daily — in the morning and before going to bed — and flossing at least once a day.